elijahola831/BLOCKELECT-Blockchain-Based-Secure-Voting-System/README.md

 Coming soon!

-> This is a final year project work at the Department of Computer Science, Plateau State University, Bokkos.
-The paper would be available after it has been defended.
+> This software was developed as part of a final year project work at the Department of Computer Science, Plateau State University, Bokkos, titled ‘Design and Implementation of a Blockchain-Based Secure Voting System’ by Ughili Samuel Adiwu.
+The paper would be available here after it has been defended.

 ## ⚙️ Features